Nobody’s Cellphone Is Really That Secure

 These attacks generally involve downloading malware onto a smartphone that then records calls, text messages, and other user activities, and forwards them to some central controller.
 Here, it matters which phone is being targeted. iPhones are harder to hack, which is reflected in the prices companies pay for new exploit capabilities.
 In 2016, the vulnerability broker Zerodium offered $1.5 million for an unknown iOS exploit and only $200 for a similar Android exploit.
 Earlier this year, a new Dubai start-up announced even higher prices.
 These vulnerabilities are resold to governments and cyberweapons manufacturers.

 Some of the price difference is due to the ways the two operating systems are designed and used.
 Apple has much more control over the software on an iPhone than Google does on an Android phone.
 Also, Android phones are generally designed, built, and sold by third parties, which means they are much less likely to get timely security updates.
 This is changing.
-Google now has its own phone—Pixel—that gets security updates quickly and regularly, and Google is now trying to pressure Android phone manufacturers to update their phones more regularly.
+Google now has its own phone—Pixel—that gets security updates quickly and regularly, and Google is now trying to pressure Android-phone manufacturers to update their phones more regularly.
 (President Trump reportedly uses an iPhone.)

 Another way to hack a cellphone is to install a backdoor during the design process.
 This is a real fear; earlier this year, U.S. intelligence officials warned that phones made by the Chinese companies ZTE and Huawei might be compromised by that government, and the Pentagon ordered stores on military bases to stop selling them.
-This is why China’s recommendation that, if Trump wanted a security, he should use a Huawei phone, was an amusing bit of trolling.
+This is why China’s recommendation that if Trump wanted security, he should use a Huawei phone, was an amusing bit of trolling.

-Read: Leaked transcripts show how foreign leaders manipulate Trump
+Read: Leaked transcripts show how foreign leaders manipulate Trump.

 Given the wealth of insecurities and the array of eavesdropping techniques, it’s safe to say that lots of countries are spying on the phones of both foreign officials and their own citizens.
 Many of these techniques are within the capabilities of criminal groups, terrorist organizations, and hackers.
-If I were guessing, it would be that the major international powers like China and Russia are using the more passive interception techniques to spy on Trump, and that the smaller countries are too scared of getting caught to try to plant malware on his phone.
+If I were guessing, I’d say that the major international powers like China and Russia are using the more passive interception techniques to spy on Trump, and that the smaller countries are too scared of getting caught to try to plant malware on his phone.

-It’s safe to say that President Trump is not the only one being targeted; so are members of Congress, judges, and other senior officials—especially because no one is trying to tell any of them to stop using their cellphones.
-(Although cellphones still not allowed on either the House or Senate floor.)
+It’s safe to say that President Trump is not the only one being targeted; so are members of Congress, judges, and other senior officials—especially because no one is trying to tell any of them to stop using their cellphones (although cellphones still are not allowed on either the House or the Senate floor).

 As for the rest of us, it depends on how interesting we are.
 It’s easy to imagine a criminal group eavesdropping on a CEO’s phone to gain an advantage in the stock market, or a country doing the same thing for an advantage in a trade negotiation.
 We’ve seen governments use these tools against dissidents, reporters, and other political enemies.
 The Chinese and Russian governments are already targeting the U.S. power grid; it makes sense for them to target the phones of those in charge of that grid.

-Unfortunately, there’s not much you can to improve the security of your cellphone.
-Unlike computer networks, where you can buy antivirus software, network firewalls, and the like, your phone is largely controlled by others.
-You’re at the mercy of the company that makes your phone, the company that provides you cellular service, and the communications protocols developed when none of this was a problem.
-If it doesn’t want to bother with security, you’re vulnerable.
+Unfortunately, there’s not much you can do to improve the security of your cellphone.
+Unlike computer networks, for which you can buy antivirus software, network firewalls, and the like, your phone is largely controlled by others.
+You’re at the mercy of the company that makes your phone, the company that provides your cellular service, and the communications protocols developed when none of this was a problem.
+If one of those companies doesn’t want to bother with security, you’re vulnerable.

 This is why the current debate about phone privacy, with the FBI on one side wanting the ability to eavesdrop on communications and unlock devices, and users on the other side wanting secure devices, is so important.
 Yes, there are security benefits to the FBI being able to use this information to help solve crimes, but there are far greater benefits to the phones and networks being so secure that all the potential eavesdroppers—including the FBI—can’t access them.
 We can give law enforcement other forensics tools, but we must keep foreign governments, criminal groups, terrorists, and everyone else out of everyone’s phones.
 The president may be taking heat for his love of his insecure phone, but each of us is using just as insecure a phone.
 And for a surprising number of us, making those phones more private is a matter of national security.